 Everyone wants to enjoy their time at work, especially considering it takes up, on average, a massive 92,120 hours of our life.

-Creating a positive environment to work in, and in turn keeping your employees happy can be tough.
+Creating a positive environment to work in, and in turn, keeping your employees happy can be tough.

-As a business owner and leader, you’ve got a lot on your mind, like how to keep spending down, hiring another member of staff to keep up with demand, and what exactly should you be doing on social media?
+As a business owner and leader, you’ve got a lot on your mind, like how to keep spending down, hiring another member of staff to keep up with demand.
+And what exactly should you be doing on social media?

-Amongst all these things, it is important to remember that your staff are the driving force of your business.
+Amongst all these things, it is important to remember that your staff is the driving force of your business.
 Keeping them happy will prove majorly beneficial for the success of the business and keep them with the company longer.

 There are a few things that you as a boss should avoid doing to make sure everyone enjoys coming to the office.